2. Git Basics

 Before you start using Git, you have to make it available on your computer.
 Even if it’s already installed, it’s probably a good idea to update to the latest version.
 You can either install it as a package or via another installer, or download the source code and compile it yourself.

-If you want to install Git on Linux via a binary installer, you can generally do so through the basic package-management tool that comes with your distribution.
+If you want to install the basic Git tools on Linux via a binary installer, you can generally do so through the package management tool that comes with your distribution.

 Some people may instead find it useful to install Git from source, because you’ll get the most recent version.
 The binary installers tend to be a bit behind, though as Git has matured in recent years, this has made less of a difference.

-If you do want to install Git from source, you need to have the following libraries that Git depends on: curl, zlib, openssl, expat, and libiconv.
+If you do want to install Git from source, you need to have the following libraries that Git depends on: autotools, curl, zlib, openssl, expat, and libiconv.

 When you have all the necessary dependencies, you can go ahead and grab the latest tagged release tarball from several places.
-You can get it via the Kernel.org site, at https://www.kernel.org/pub/software/scm/git, or the mirror on the GitHub web site, at https://github.com/git/git/releases.
+You can get it via the kernel.org site, at https://www.kernel.org/pub/software/scm/git, or the mirror on the GitHub website, at https://github.com/git/git/releases.
 It’s generally a little clearer what the latest version is on the GitHub page, but the kernel.org page also has release signatures if you want to verify your download.